tracyhenry/Kyrix/README.md

 ## Installation instructions for the impatient

 1. Install Docker (e.g. on a Linux system run `sudo apt update; sudo apt install -y docker.io docker-compose;`).
-2. Run `sudo docker-compose up` in the root directory.
+2. Run `sudo ./run-kyrix.sh --nba` in the root directory.
 3. Wait a couple minutes, then point your browser at <ip address>:8000 - remember that if you are using a cloud instance you may (probably) need to open your cloud provider's firewall for this port.
 If that sounds scary, you can create an SSH tunnel from your PC (e.g. Mac) using `ssh -N <server ipaddr> -L 8000:<same ipaddr>:8000` to forward your laptop's port 8000 to the server via [SSH tunneling](https://www.tecmint.com/create-ssh-tunneling-port-forwarding-in-linux/).

 note that you'll need to wait for a message saying `Backend server started...` like this: